This Day In Writing History

 She was an accomplished cellist who initially planned to become a professional musician; she developed a crush on fellow cellist Arnold Trowell, whose father was her music teacher, but her feelings were mostly unreciprocated.

-Mansfield began keeping journals from a young age.
-She wrote of her growing alienation from provincial white New Zealand society and her disillusionment with and disdain for her fellow whites over the repression of the Maori (New Zealand aboriginal) people.
+Mansfield began keeping journals when she was nine years old.
+She wrote of her growing alienation from provincial white New Zealand society and her disdain for her fellow whites over the repression of the Maori (New Zealand aboriginal) people.
 In her fiction, she depicted Maoris in a positive or sympathetic light.